A CLT for empirical processes involving time-dependent data: Proof of Theorem Proof of Theorem 3

-\begin{proof} We construct the admissible sequence of partitions $\mathcal{A}_{n}$ as above.
-More precisely, let $\{\mathcal{B}_n: n \ge 0\}$ be an increasing sequence of partitions of $E_0$ such that (\ref{gamma-tau}) holds, and after the construction above we also have (\ref{Delta}).
-That is, for $k \ge 1$ let
+\end{lem} \begin{pf} We construct the admissible sequence of partitions $\mathcal{A}_{n}$ as above.
+More precisely, let $\{\mathcal{B}_n\dvtx n \ge 0\}$ be an increasing sequence of partitions of $E_0$ such that (\ref {gamma-tau}) holds, and after the construction above we also have (\ref {Delta}).
+That is, for $k \ge1$ let

 where